 Non-controlling Interests — Non-controlling interests represent the share of consolidated entities owned by third parties.
 Bridge recognizes each non-controlling shareholder’s respective ownership at the estimated fair value of the net assets at the date of formation or acquisition.
 Non-controlling interests are subsequently adjusted for the non-controlling shareholder’s additional contributions, distributions and their share of the net earnings or losses of each respective consolidated entity.
-Net income is allocated to non-controlling interests based on the ownership interest during the period.
+Net income is allocated to non-controlling interests based on the weighted-average ownership interest during the period.
 The net income that is not attributable to Bridge is reflected in net income attributable to non-controlling interests in the consolidated statements of operations and comprehensive income and shareholders’ equity.

-Use of Estimates — The preparation of consolidated and combined financial statements in conformity with GAAP requires management to make estimates and assumptions that affect the amounts reported in the financial statements and accompanying notes.
-Management believes that estimates utilized in the preparation of the consolidated and combined financial statements are prudent and reasonable.
+Use of Estimates — The preparation of condensed consolidated and combined financial statements in conformity with GAAP requires management to make estimates and assumptions that affect the amounts reported in the financial statements and accompanying notes.
+Management believes that estimates utilized in the preparation of the consolidated financial statements are prudent and reasonable.
 Such estimates include those used in the valuation of investments, which directly affect accrued performance allocations and related compensation, the carrying amount of the Company's equity method investments, the measurement of deferred tax balances (including valuation allowances), and the accounting for goodwill, all of which involve a high degree of judgement and complexity and may have a significant impact on net income.
 Actual results could differ from those estimates and such differences could be material.

 Cash and Cash Equivalents — The Company considers all cash on hand, demand deposits with financial institutions and short-term highly liquid investments with original maturities of three months or less to be cash equivalents.
 Cash and cash equivalents are financial instruments that are exposed to concentrations of credit risk.
 Cash balances may be invested in money market accounts that are not insured.
 The Company holds and invests its cash with high-credit quality institutions in amounts that regularly exceed the amount insured by the Federal Deposit Insurance Corporation for a single financial institution.
 However, the Company has not realized any losses in such cash investments or accounts and believes it is not exposed to any significant credit risk.